-In this study, we test whether flexibility in dispersal behavior might have played a role in the 67 rapid geographic range expansion of great-tailed grackles (Quiscalus mexicanus).
-Great-tailed grackles show behavioral flexibility in experimental tasks (Logan, 2016) and continue to rapidly 69 expand their geographic range (Wehtje, 2003), thus offering an opportunity to assess the role 70 of changes in dispersal behavior during the course of their expansion.
-Great-tailed grackles 71 are seasonal breeders, with most young hatched between April to June, and individuals can 72 begin breeding the year after hatching (Selander & Hauser, 1965).
-Individuals often forage 73 in larger geographical areas during the winter before moving to the breeding sites, which is 74 also when they might disperse.
-We previously found in the population nearer the core, with a 75 smaller dataset, that great-tailed grackles show sex biases in dispersal, with females dispersing shorter distances than males (Sevchik et al., 2022).
-We also found indications of behavioral 77 flexibility in great-tailed grackles, because the population nearer the edge is more persistent 78 and has a higher variance in flexibility than the population nearer the core (Logan et al., 2023).
-79 We therefore expect flexibility in dispersal behavior between the two populations, with no sex 80 biases in dispersal at the edge of the population expansion.
-81
+In this study, we test whether flexibility in dispersal behavior might have played a role in the 70 rapid geographic range expansion of great-tailed grackles (Quiscalus mexicanus).
+Great-tailed 71 grackles show behavioral flexibility in experimental tasks (Logan, 2016) and continue to rapidly 72 expand their geographic range (Wehtje, 2003), thus offering an opportunity to assess the role 73 of changes in dispersal behavior during the course of their expansion.
+Great-tailed grackles 74 are seasonal breeders, with most young hatched between April to June, and individuals can 75 begin breeding the year after hatching (Selander & Hauser, 1965).
+Individuals often forage 76 in larger geographical areas during the winter before moving to the breeding sites, which is 77 also when they might disperse.
+We previously found in the population nearer the core, with a 78 smaller dataset, that great-tailed grackles show sex biases in dispersal, with females dispersing 79 shorter distances than males (Sevchik et al., 2022).
+We also found indications of changes in 80 the behavior of great-tailed grackles across their range.
+Compared to the population nearer 81 to the core, individuals in the population nearer the edge are more persistent, participating in 82 more of the trials they were offered and often returning to a problem even they did not receive a reward, and have a higher variance in behavioral flexibility in a reversal learning task (Logan et al., 2023).
+We therefore expect flexibility in dispersal behavior between the two populations, 85 with no sex biases in dispersal at the edge of the population expansion.
+86